Chairman's Quality (ATC)

-The Chairman's Handicap is an Australian Turf Club Group 2 Thoroughbred quality handicap horse race for horses three years old and older, held over a distance of 2600 metres at Randwick Racecourse, Sydney, Australia, in April.
-Prize money is A$300,000.
+The Chairman's Quality also known as the Chairman's Handicap is an Australian Turf Club Group 2 Thoroughbred quality handicap horse race for horses three years old and older, held over a distance of 2600 metres at Randwick Racecourse, Sydney, Australia, in April.
 The winner of this race is exempt from ballot and penalty in weights for the ATC Sydney Cup.